 How to Grow Radicchio

 Radicchio can be direct seeded or transplanted depending on the time of year and what climate you are in.
-If transplanting, start the seeds indoors 4-6 weeks before transplantation.
+If transplanting, start the seeds indoors four to six weeks before transplantation.
 Generally, you should direct sow after the danger of frost has passed.
 Plants should be 8 to 12 inches (20-31 cm.) apart in the row depending on the cultivar.

 Maturation occurs around the 125-130 day mark.
 Radicchio plants need a constant amount of irrigation due to their shallow roots and to encourage the growth of the tender shoots.

 There are many varieties of radicchio intended for optimum commercial growth in specific climes.
 A couple of types, which can be found in a good seed catalogue, include: